hamcrest/OCHamcrest/README.md

 Add the following to your Cartfile:

 ```
-github "jonreid/OCMockito" "master"
+github "hamcrest/OCHamcrest" "master"
 ```

-Then proceed by dragging the the built frameworks from the appropriate Carthage/Build/ directory as described above, but with "Copy items into destination group's folder" disabled.
+Then drag the the built framework from the appropriate Carthage/Build directory into your project, but with "Copy items into destination group's folder" disabled.

 ### Prebuilt Frameworks